ARpatterns/SnapAR/dragon_snacks/README.md

 * [Instant Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/instant-reaction.md): When the hand tracking is resumed because the hand moved into the camera space or tracking issues were resolved, the dragon head is added again.
   * _Event_: on hand tracking resumed

-* [Instant Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/instant-reaction.md): When the dragon head touches a bomb, the dragon gets stunned, therefore, the stunned head is shown instead of the normal dragon head and the stunned UI graphic is shown on the top corner.
+* [Instant Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/instant-reaction.md): When the dragon head touches a bomb, the dragon gets stunned.
+Therefore, the stunned head is shown instead of the normal dragon head and the stunned UI graphic is shown on the top corner.
 This graphic helps to see if the dragon is stunned even if the hand/dragon is not visible in the screen.
   * _Event_: on bomb touched

 * [Timed Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/timed-reaction.md): Ten seconds after the dragon head has touched a bomb, the stunning is revoked, resulting in removing the stunned UI graphic on the top corner and replacing the stunned dragon head with the normal dragon head.